 1. Which global trends will shape the world economy in the next ten years?

-This questions tests a candidate's critical thinking skills.
-They should list anything from the fields of politics, energy or technology and demonstrate the causal link between global trends and economic impact.
+This question tests a candidate's critical thinking skills.
+They should list anything from the fields of politics, energy, or technology and demonstrate the causal link between global trends and economic impact.

 2. How would you ensure that you effectively communicate economic data to your audience?

 Candidates should make efforts to translate technical information in consumable ways.
 Look for the use of data visualization when communicating data.

 3. What, in your opinion, is the most important quality in an economist?